HOW TO VOTE

 HOW TO MARK YOUR BALLOT

 Escambia County uses a paper based digital scan voting system, consisting of ES&S DS200 digital scanners.
-For persons with disabilities, an ExpressVote ballot marking device is available at each polling place and early voting location.
+An ExpressVote ballot marking device is available at each polling place and early voting location.
 Both are user-friendly methods that make voting both fast and simple.

 For the DS200 digital scanners: